pbogdan/unrpa/README.md

 $ unrpa files...
 ```

-Multiple files can be specified at one.
+Multiple files can be specified at once.
 The contents will be extracted into the current directory.